 Local Host Cache sizing and scaling

-- During outage mode, only a single broker per zone will handle VDA registrations and broker sessions.
+- During an outage, a single broker per zone will handle Virtual Delivery Agent (VDA) registrations and broker sessions.

-- An election process decides which broker will be active during outage, but does not take into account broker resources.
+- An election process, which decides which broker will be active, does not take broker resources into account.

-- If any single broker in a zone would not be capable of handling all logons during normal operation, it won’t work well in outage mode.
+- If any single broker in a zone cannot handle all logons during normal operation, then it will not work well in outage mode.

-- No site management is available during outage mode.
+- No site management is available during an outage.